StephanHav/Coding-Exercises/exercise1/README.md

 6. `test_empty_list(self)`: This test checks how the function behaves with an empty list.
 This is another edge case where the function should return an empty list, as there are no elements in the list to begin with.

-7. `test_big_list(self)`: This test checks the function's performance and accuracy with a large list.
+7. `test_big_list(self)`: This test checks the function's performance and accuracy with a large list (1 million elements).
 It's crucial to test this to ensure your function can handle large lists and still produce correct results.

 Each of these test cases addresses a different aspect of the function's behavior, ensuring it works correctly under a variety of scenarios.